 - Guidelines for Action by the Electrical and Electronics Industries concerning Biodiversity Conservation

-At TDK, we recognize the importance of biodiversity and strive for operations causing little environmental load throughout the entire supply chain, from the procurement of raw materials to product disposal.
-In collaboration with local communities, we also promote ecosystem restoration activities and initiatives to realize a circular economy that does not harm the cycle of nature.
+At TDK, we recognize the importance of biodiversity and aim to avoid or minimize the negative impacts of our business activities on the global environment and ecosystems.
+Throughout the entire supply chain, from the procurement of raw materials to product disposal, we strive to operate with little environmental load and to conserve forestry resources and water resources.
+In collaboration with external partners, such as local communities, we also promote ecosystem restoration activities and initiatives to realize a circular economy that does not harm the cycle of nature.

 All TDK employees are aware of the impact on the environment from production activities.
 We consider the relationship between business operations and the environment and strive to protect an affluent global environment.
 The TDK Environmental Charter, revised in April 2018, expressly provides that employees are to consider contributions to ecosystems and take proactive action at all times.